 I always try to learn a little about places I am planning to visit.
 As a history teacher (in a past life) I actually taught the French Revolution to my pupils.
 I would suggest reading up if you don’t know much about the history of France as it will make your visit perhaps a little more meaningful.

 Visiting places like the Place de la Concorde (scene of many executions during the French Revolution) will mean more if you know about its bloody past.
+There are some great books to read about Paris before your visit in my recommended French book post.

 Read more in this great selection of books about Paris compiled by Lucy from The Literary Edit.